Pro-Pose: Unpaired Full-Body Portrait Synthesis via Canonical UV Maps: Introduction

 \section{Introduction}

-Images have become the foundation of digital identity, yet everyday photos are often captured in uncontrolled conditions, with cluttered backgrounds, imperfect lighting, and arbitrary poses and clothing.
-Consequently, obtaining a clean, controllable ``photoshoot-style'' representation is difficult, primarily due to the scarcity of high-quality training data.
+Images have become the foundation of digital identity, yet everyday photos are often captured under uncontrolled conditions with cluttered backgrounds, imperfect lighting, and arbitrary poses and clothing.
+Consequently, obtaining a clean, controllable ``photoshoot-style'' representation is difficult, primarily due to scarce high-quality training data.
 Existing reposing methods such as MCLD~\cite{MCLD} and LEFFA~\cite{Zhou2025LEFFA} rely on the small-scale paired DeepFashion dataset~\cite{deepfashion} ($\approx$100 identities), leading to overfitting and limited generalization to unseen individuals, and they cannot modify garments.
 In contrast, virtual try-on (VTO) models~\cite{Han2018VITON} typically rely on paired data of a source person and a target garment.
 Crucially, during training, they derive the person input from the target image and thus are trained to preserve the original pose rather than control or modify it.
-Consequently, neither method can jointly repose a person and generalize to real-world imagery - motivating our goal to generate photorealistic, reposed portraits of a person in standardized photoshoot conditions that preserve identity while abstracting away clothing complexity.
-As shown in Figure~\ref{fig:teaser}, our approach can produce a versatile portfolio of reposed, fashion-style portraits from a single input.
+Consequently, neither method can jointly repose a person and generalize to real-world imagery - motivating our goal to generate photorealistic, reposed portraits that preserve {full-body identity (face, body shape, and skin features) in standardized conditions. {Beyond generating standalone digital avatars, this controlled canonical representation acts as a powerful intermediate foundation for downstream tasks like VTO.
+Current VTO models often suffer from unwanted structural leakage or geometric guidance from the subject's original clothing, which frequently leads to failures on unconstrained in-the-wild photos.
+By deliberately canonicalizing the subject into a minimal black tank top and shorts, Pro-Pose provides VTO pipelines with an effective, form-fitting 'blank canvas' that robustly preserves body shape and pose while eliminating the geometric interference of source garments.
+As shown in Figure~\ref{fig:teaser}, our approach produces a versatile portfolio of reposed, identity-faithful portraits from a single input.